Leobardo Vázquez Atzin

 Leobardo Vázquez Atzin, (ca. 1975 – March 21, 2018) was a Mexican journalist for newspapers La Opinión, of Poza Rica, and Vanguardia in Gutiérrez Zamora, Veracruz, Mexico.
 He was also the director of the online news platform, Enlace Gutiérrez Zamora.
 Vázquez was known for reporting on crime and politics.

 Personal

 Along his reporting career, he also owned and operated his own food stand, and sold carnitas, tacos, and pork rinds.

 Career

 Before starting his digital career at Enlace Gutiérrez Zamora, he worked at two of the local papers, La Opinión de Poza Rica and the Vanguardia.
-Before his digital career, he also edited for the newspaper El Noreste, and was the one of the founders of the magazine El Portal.
+Before his digital career, he also edited for the newspaper El Noreste, and was one of the founders of the magazine El Portal.
 Vázquez was known for reporting on crime and politics in Veracruz, Mexico.